Sduibek/fixtlang/ENGLISH_FIXT/readme.md

 # This folder's structure is the same as it will be in your Fallout Fixt installation folder.

+ - There are 2 exceptions: <br>
+  1) The */Installer text/* folder and its contents are are provided for reference and translation, but this folder does not exist in a Fallout Fixt installation. <br>
+  2) The */Incremental changelogs/* folder and its contents will be provided in Fallout Fixt installations, but not in that folder; they'll be in the root of the Fallout Fixt installation folder.

 ## STRUCTURE:

 	--------------------------------------------------------------------